-EXCLUSIVE - High Performance Computing resources and big data visualisation at University of New South Wales
+High Performance Computing resources and a facility for 3D visualisation of large data sets at the University of New South Wales.

 Luc Betbeder-Matibet, Director Research Technology Services at University of New South Wales (UNSW), Australia talks about High Performance Computing resources and a facility for 3D visualisation of large data sets.